“Mom, I’m bored.” Have you heard that recently?

 For anything truly clever to emerge in our society, like new technology or new book plots, new music, scientific discovery, huge swaths of time are necessary.

-Allow yourself to feel the boredom.
+We need to allow ourselves to feel the boredom.

 When our kids were younger, we spent a good portion of our homeschool days living in new surroundings as we travelled a lot.
 Adjusting to a new locale was slow in the beginning.
 So we had to find ways to fill time in creative ways.